quickwit-oss/tantivy-cli/README.md

 ## Install

 There are two ways to get `tantivy`.
-If you are a rust programmer, you can run `cargo install tantivy-cli`.
+If you are a rust programmer, you probably have `cargo` installed and you can just run `cargo install tantivy-cli`.

-Alternatively, if you are on `Linux 64bits`, you can download a static binary:  [binaries/linux_x86_64/](http://fulmicoton.com/tantivy-files/binaries/linux_x86_64/tantivy)
+Alternatively, if you are on `Linux 64bits`, you can directly try and download a static binary:  [binaries/linux_x86_64/](http://fulmicoton.com/tantivy-files/binaries/linux_x86_64/tantivy)

-## Creating the index
+## Creating the index:  `new`

-Create a directory in which your index will be stored.
+Let's create a directory in which your index will be stored.

 ```bash
     # create the directory